minstradamuss/minstradamuss/README.md

 ### Hi there 👋
 My name is Maria and now I'm a first year student of Computer Technologies Department in ITMO University.
-I can write code in 5 languages, do ballroom dancing and really love coding and search the team for my startup.
+I can write code in 5 languages, do ballroom dancing, love contemporary and pop art, really love coding and search the team for my startup.

 And...
 Wanna take part in ICPC in the team of St. Petersburg State University.